zichenwang01/relaxed-boundary/README.md

     - `albedo.py`, `geometry.py`, and `normal.py` contain specialized integrators for inverse rendering evaluation.
 - `utils.py` contains global parameters and utility functions.
 - `sdf.py` implements the custom `SDF` class and sphere tracing functions.
 - `train.py` is the main entry point for optimization.
+It loads the ground-truth synthetic scene and the cameras to render reference images, runs the main optimization loop, and saves parameters accordingly.

 ### Custom Data

-For this codebase, we limit the data to be synthetic and within the unit cube.
-In addition to the meshes and textures, users will need to write a `XML` scene file (see <a href="https://mitsuba.readthedocs.io/en/latest/src/key_topics/scene_format.html"> XML file format</a>).
-It should contain a similar dummy placeholder as below if the textures are jointly optmized, and the `dummy_sdf` should be the first shape in the scene XML file.
+In addition to the usual shape files and scene `XML` files, users should double-check that the target shapes are within the unit cube.
+We provide `render.py` for this quick check, which loads a scene and renders a single image from the front.
+The `XML` file should also contain a similar dummy placeholder as below if the textures are jointly optimized, and the `dummy_sdf` should be the first shape in the `XML` file.
 ```
 <bsdf type="principled" id="main-bsdf">
 	<texture type="volume" name="base_color">